chinamike65/hugo-tuolesi/content/book3/book3en.md

 (2) How to Eliminate Karmic Obstacles

-In order to respect cause and effect, one must first practice the ten good precepts.
+In order to respect cause and effect, one must first practice the ten virtuous precepts.

-If the Ten Wholesome Precepts are not cultivated well, there will be many obstacles in the practice, and there will be even greater and more karmic obstacles in the next life.
+If the ten virtuous precepts are not cultivated well, there will be many obstacles in the practice, and there will be even greater and more karmic obstacles in the next life.

 When we think about the contents of the ten evil karmas, we will know how many karmas we have violated and how much karma we have created.

-Once karma is created, we must deal with it.
+Once karma has been created, we must deal with it.
 We use the Four Forces to Eliminate Karma to get rid of our negative karma.

 The four antidotes are the power of reliance, the power to give up, the power to get rid of evil, and the power to counteract.